Skip to content

 Certificate in Quantitative Methods for Policy and Equity Analysis

 Students will learn how to understand deeply, and apply appropriately, rigorous quantitative methods in policy and equity analyses.
 The courses comprising the certificate focus on data collection, measurement and preparation for analysis, visualization and numeric description of variables and relationships, multivariate regression analysis, statistical inference, logic models, and causal analysis using observational and experimental data.
 The certificate is hands-on, using software packages such as Stata or R. Students will gain transferable skills by learning how to apply a wide range of quantitative methods to analyze contemporary policy and equity challenges at the local, national, and international level.
-The certificate will help students who need quantitative skills to advance in their careers and those who want to fill research-related positions in their government and non-profit organizations.
-Courses will be taught fully online, fully in-person, hybrid, or hybrid-flex (simultaneously in-person and online) with the option to complete the certificate entirely virtually.
+The certificate will help students who need quantitative skills to advance in their careers and those who want to fill research-related positions in their government and nonprofit organizations.

 Program Goals